TSL-RamKrishna/TSL-Galaxy-Handbook/chapter1.md

 Galaxy can be used on a local desktop computer, in a network server or on cloud based server.

 In TSL, galaxy is installed in a network server.
-It can be accessed using link[https://galaxy.tsl.ac.uk](https://galaxy.tsl.ac.uk/).
+It can be accessed using this link [https://galaxy.tsl.ac.uk](https://galaxy.tsl.ac.uk/).

-This basic course will cover Galaxy's basic functionality, simple data manipulation and visualization.